toddka/dotfiles/README.md

-# To edit dotfiles on a new machine
+# To edit dotfiles on a new machine...
 ```
 git clone --bare https://github.com/toddka/dotfiles $HOME/.cfg
 function config {